-However, these young people are resilient, courageous and responsive to respectful and sincere efforts by adults, such as library staff.
+However, these young people are responsive to respectful and sincere efforts by adults, such as library staff.
 With persistence and a willingness to engage slowly and carefully, libraries can serve these youth well.

 9.4.1 How these youth are using the library